 The binational agreements that came out of this crisis led to the substantial reduction of phosphorous.
 However, the lakes continue to need supervision and monitoring.
 Algae blooms still develop in the western areas of Lake Erie.
-Decomposition of these blooms can lead to a reduction of oxygen in the water.
-This creates a dead zone where few species can survive.(2) Blue green algae blooms are considered toxic and can make humans and animals very sick.
-This type of bloom has occurred on Lake Erie, leading to beach closures and drinking water restrictions.
+The decomposition of these blooms can lead to a reduction of oxygen in the water.
+This creates a dead zone where few species can survive.(2) Blue-green algae blooms are considered toxic and can make humans and animals very sick.
+This type of bloom has occurred on the western end of Lake Erie, leading to beach closures and drinking water restrictions.

-The introduction of zebra muscles to the lake from ocean going cargo vessels has led to many new challenges.
+The introduction of zebra muscles to the lake from ocean-going cargo vessels has led to many new challenges.
 Zebra muscles have multiplied rapidly having no significant predator.
-The cling to most surfaces and continually filter water through their bodies.
-The result of this process is removal of plankton in the water that other fish depend on to survive.
+They cling to most surfaces and continually filter water through their bodies.
+The result of this process is the removal of plankton in the water that other fish depend on to survive.
 Zebra muscles also clog water intakes vital to providing water to the 13 million inhabitants that live around Lake Erie.
 This leads to constant maintenance and repair.
-Finally, they wash up on the beach and break apart in to tiny, sharp pieces, making beach shoes essential.
-Zebra muscles have vastly changed the make up of the Lake and they continue to spread through rivers and streams throughout the watershed area.
+Finally, they wash up on the beach and break apart into tiny, sharp pieces, making beach shoes essential.
+Zebra muscles have vastly changed the makeup of the Lake and they continue to spread through rivers and streams throughout the watershed area.

 Another threat to the lake is the Asian Carp.
 Introduced into the southern US 20 years ago, they have migrated up the river systems to the Great Lakes region.
 If they make it into Lake Erie, their ravenous eating habits could mean they could eat other fish out of house and home.
 This could reduce popular species like walleye and rainbow trout.
 Efforts to keep the fish from entering Lake Erie takes time, ingenuity and cooperation.